Annulment of Marriage

 A decree of nullity giving rise to an annulment of marriage is an order of the court which says that there is no legal marriage between the parties.

 The court may only annul the marriage on the following grounds:

 - One of the parties was still validly married to someone else at the time of the marriage.

 - The parties are in a prohibited relationship.
-Marriage may not take place between direct descendants (such as parent or grandparent and child) or siblings (including half-siblings) including adopted (by law) relationships.
+Marriage may not take place between direct descendants (such as parent and child) or siblings (including half-siblings) including adopted (by law) relationships.